dannylee1020/openpo/README.md

 )
 ```
 <br>

-OpnePO supports batch processing for evaluating large dataset.
-To use batch processing for evaluation, use `batch.eval`
+OpnePO supports batch processing for evaluating large dataset in a cost-effective way.

 > [!NOTE]
 > Batch processing is an asynchronous operation and could take up to 24 hours (usually completes much faster).